October 30, 2025

 Anita Piotrowska

-She is a film critic and columnist for “Tygodnik Powszechny” magazine, co-author of books on film, and a columnist for “Charaktery” magazine.
-She also writes for “Ekran” and “Kino” magazines.
-She works for the Krakow Film Festival, where she serves as the curator of the documentary program.
-As a member of FIPRESCI, she has been a jury member at numerous festivals in Poland and abroad.
-She has received awards for film criticism from the Polish Film Institute (2014) and ZAIKS (2021).
+Film critic and columnist for Tygodnik Powszechny, co-author of books on cinema, and columnist for Charaktery magazine.
+She also writes for Ekrany and Kino.
+Artistic Director of the Krakow Film Festival.
+As a member of FIPRESCI, she has served on juries at numerous festivals in Poland and abroad.
+In the field of film criticism, she has been awarded by the Polish Film Institute (2014) and by ZAIKS (2021).

 Partners